ilovepku/sean-lee-portfolio/src/pages/blogs/isotope-react.md

 ## The Challenge

-[Isotope](https://www.npmjs.com/package/isotope-layout) is a JavaScript library that can provide an animated, filterable/sortabe layout for a list of HTML elements.
+[Isotope](https://www.npmjs.com/package/isotope-layout) is a JavaScript library that can provide an animated, filterable/sortable layout for a list of HTML elements.
 A demo of the effect can be seen on either its [official website](https://isotope.metafizzy.co/). or the portfolio page of [this same very site](/portfolio).

-It's a quite handly tool, and the animations look cool, but the problem is that it was quite a dated library, first introduced back in the days of jQuery, hence not as well suited to be used together with a modern front end framework like React.
+It's a quite handy tool, and the animations look cool, but the problem is that it was quite a dated library, first introduced back in the days of jQuery, hence not as well suited to be used together with a modern front end framework like React.
 Though the official documentation has chapters on initializing Isotope with both vanilla JS and HTML, nothing on using it with React has been given.

 ## Previous Takes

-There havn't been many discussions on this topic.
+There haven't been many discussions on this topic.
 Some of the top hits that a quick Google search for "isotope and react" returns are ["React.js with Isotope and Flux"](https://developers.redhat.com/blog/2016/01/07/react-js-with-isotope-and-flux/) which is more than 3 years old and involves using an extra library, [
 "How to make Isotope work in a Gatsby site"](https://www.amithraravi.com/articles/tech/how-to-make-isotope-work-in-a-gatsby-site/) which is quite new and somewhat enlightening, but simply has too many repetitive or unnecessary code.
-[The stackoverflow question "React.js and Isotope.js"](https://stackoverflow.com/questions/25135261/react-js-and-isotope-js) provides several interesting answers, yet again either not working anymore due to datedness or containing no longer recommended methods like `ReactDOM.findDOMNode`.
-It's certainly time for an easy, up-to-date, and most importantly working solution.
+[The StackOverflow question "React.js and Isotope.js"](https://stackoverflow.com/questions/25135261/react-js-and-isotope-js) provides several interesting answers, yet again either not working anymore due to datedness or containing no longer recommended methods like `ReactDOM.findDOMNode`.
+It's certainly time for an easy, up-to-date, and most importantly a working solution.

 ## My Approach & Solution